John Hendy, Baron Hendy

-John Hendy, Baron Hendy, KC (born 11 April 1948) is an English barrister and politician practising in employment and trade union law.
+John Giles Hendy, Baron Hendy, KC (born 11 April 1948), is an English barrister practising in employment and trade union law, and a member of the House of Lords.

+Early life

+Hendy was privately educated at Latymer Upper School.

+Lord Hendy's maternal grandfather was a hereditary peer, the 6th Baron Wynford, whose youngest daughter, the Hon.
+Jemima Best married Jack Hendy, "a communist electrician and trade unionist".
+He describes his father as "a great fighter for human dignity as a trade unionist" and as being the greatest influence on his life.
+His younger brother Sir Peter Hendy, former Commissioner of Transport for London, former chairman of Network Rail, and current Minister of State for Rail in the Department for Transport, is also a Labour life peer, with the title Lord Hendy of Richmond Hill.

 Legal career

 Once qualified as a barrister, Hendy established a law centre, the Newham Rights Centre in East London, and worked there full-time for three years.
-He then lectured for a year at Middlesex Polytechnic, before returning to the Bar in 1977 and focusing on personal injury and industrial relations cases.
+He then lectured for a year at Middlesex Polytechnic, before returning to the Bar in 1977 to focus on personal injury and industrial relations cases.